adriangs1996/morty/README.md

 ██║ ╚═╝ ██║╚██████╔╝██║  ██║   ██║      ██║   ██║ ╚═╝ ██║███████╗██║  ██║
 ```

 Mortymer is a Ruby gem that simplifies API endpoint management and documentation for Ruby on Rails applications.
 It provides a clean DSL for defining API endpoints with input/output contracts and automatically generates OpenAPI documentation.
+It provides a really convenient way to handle
+dependency Injection in Ruby, with an explicit approach but a really easy setup.
+No complex container initialization or registration (although
+it is supported).
+Fully compatible with ruby constructors.

 [![Gem Version](https://badge.fury.io/rb/morty.svg)](https://badge.fury.io/rb/morty)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## !IMPORTANT

+This gem is going under rapid development and as new features are added it might brake
+compatibility from one version to another.
+I plan to give a stable release with version
+0.1.0 and from there, follow semantic versioning.

 ## Features